lexoyo/www.stastic.net/_posts/2019-08-28-stastic_installer__choose_between__new_website__and__existing_website_.md

 ![Stastic welcome page](https://www.stastic.net//assets/2019-08-03-529309.png)

+Once you made your choice, you may want to check the section "[how to install stastic]".

 ## New website

 If you want to create a new website, choose this option!
 You will be able to select a theme in our list of free open source themes, and then you will start customizing the content with Stastic editor in minutes.